aykutssert/CvParser/README.md

 # Resume Parser

 This program is used to extract information from a PDF resume file.
 The extracted information can be saved in JSON or Excel format.
+The project will be developed after gaining competence in subjects such as Natural Language Model, Named Entity Recognition, Machine Learning, Natural Language Understanding, Natural Language Generator, Deep Learning.

 ## Libraries Used